great-northern-diver/loon/website/md/learn_display_graph.md

 # Graph Utilities

 The `loon` `R` package comes with functions to create graphs.
-These are fairly basic and we recommend to use the algorithms and data structure from <a href="http://www.bioconductor.org/packages/release/bioc/html/graph.html">`graph` `R` package</a>.
+These are fairly basic.
+If you have a situation where you need more demanding graph manipulations then we recommend to use the algorithms and data structure from <a href="http://www.bioconductor.org/packages/release/bioc/html/graph.html">`graph` `R` package</a>.
 To coerce between `loongraph` and `graph` object use the `as.loongraph` and `as.graph` functions.
 Note that the loongraph